Poker news | Oct 12, 2015

 3. Folding or Limping Too Much as the Short Stack

-Nobody wants to be the short stack in an SNG.
-But this also isn't the time to sit back and wait for that perfect hand that'll help you double up.
+Nobody wants to be the short Sit and Go player, but this also isn't the time to sit back and wait for that perfect hand that'll help you double up.
 You're in a disadvantageous position as the short stack, and you need to take some heavy risks to avoid blinding out in the late stages.
-So once you're down to 10 blinds or less, this is a good point to either fold or shove - no limping or making small raises!
+So, once you're down to 10 blinds or less, this is a good point to either fold or shove - no limping or making small raises!

-We've all heard about the highly successful, multi-tabling pros who make a good living through online poker.
+We've all heard about the highly successful, multi-tabling sit and go poker players who make a good living through online poker.
 However, this is by no means a green light for SNG beginners to start multi-tabling themselves after just a few sessions.
 A good rule of thumb is that if you can't beat one table, then you definitely shouldn't be playing two or more at the same time.
 Wait until your win rate is good with one SNG, then gradually increase how many you play at once.